-The Macintosh Quadra 700 computer uses the MC68040 microprocessor.
-The MC68040 is the most powerful member of the 68000 family, with performance much faster than that of an MC68030 with the same clock speed.
+The Macintosh Quadra 900 computer is the first Macintosh model to use the MC68040 microprocessor.
+The MC68040 is the most powerful member of the 68000 family, with performance approximately three times that of an MC68030 with the same clock speed.
 While the MC68040 is upwardly compatible with application software written for the MC68020 and MC68030, it also has many new features that contribute to its increased processing power.